ehildenb/ctl-optim/proposal/proposal.md

 Project
 =======

-In this project, we will define a DSL to allow user to use this language to define most optimizations in CFG including Peephole optimizations.
-This DSL will be entirely generic in the sense that it will work on a general version of CFG which is allowed to instantiated to other languages optimizations which can use these CFGs.
-We will try to define the syntax and transition rules of the DSL in K and translate it into a version in Isabelle by using our existing semantic preserving translator from K to Isabelle.
-In this case, we can verify the correctness of the framework of the DSL in Isabelle and automatically generate an optimization tool in Haskell, which is based on the DSL with LLVM semantics defined in Isabelle.
-The automatic translated code can give us the semantic equivalent translation from the code in Isabelle, which makes the tool in Haskell more convincing.
-This tool will allow users to generate optimized LLVM programs directly.
-We can also use the clang compiler to compile the tool in Haskell to a version in LLVM.
-Another thought is to actually compile the Haskell code to a version in C++ and try to fit the C++ code into the current LLVM framework, which seems a harder task.
+We will define a DSL that allow user to define most (if not all) CFG optimizations.
+This DSL will be entirely generic in the sense that it is defined in terms of CFGs; only after supplying patterns specific to a target language instructions is the DSL instantiated to a particular target.
+The syntax and semantics of the DSL will be defined in K. To make it work for LLVM, we need the syntax and semantics of a CTL DSL in K, as well as the syntax and semantics of LLVM in K (which is mostly done, though not thoroughly tested).

+Intuitively, we can think of the DSL as providing ways to "pattern match" both instructions in the language (the language specific part) as well as generic CFG structures.
+We can think of an instruction pattern match as being an "atomic predicate" in CTL, with the CTL connectives extending these individual instruction patterns to also include the context of the surrounding CFG.
+In this way, using only structural patterns, we can concisely express restrictions on which instructions to transform as well what the surrounding CFG must look like for the transformation to be valid.

+Using the (semantics preserving) shallow embedding of K into Isabelle that Liyi has worked on, we will be able to export optimizations written in our DSL to the Isabelle theorem prover.
+Using this we can verify optimization correctness, as well as generate executable code to run the optimizations with.
+We could (probably) even compile the resulting executable code into a library that LLVM could use directly, though this may be more trouble than it's worth.

 The project can be broken down into (roughly) four stages:

 -   Define LLVM-semantics in K-framework (mostly done)
--   Define K-semantics for simple LLVM rewrites ("peephole" optimizations)
 -   Define K-semantics for CFG rewrite DSL (with PTRANS in mind)
 -   Implement key optimizations for demonstration purposes